edbennett/basic-ildg-storage-element/README.md

    cd gateway
    ```

+4. Edit the `docker-compose.yml` file,
+   setting `OAUTH2_PROXY_COOKIE_SECRET` and `OAUTH2_PROXY_CLIENT_SECRET`
+   to arbitrary secret values.

+5. Edit the `nginx/conf/app.conf` file,
+   replacing `uklft-dg.swansea.ac.uk` with the domain name
+   that will be used to access the storage element publicly,
+   replacing `lattice-storage-park.swansea.ac.uk`
+   with the hostname of the storage server,
+   and replacing `/data` with the path to your data on the latter machine.

-4. Start the servers
+6. Start the servers
    ```
    podman compose up -d
    ```

-4. Register with LetsEncrypt,
+7. Register with LetsEncrypt,
    giving the hostnames of the gateway server as arguments
    ```
    ./get_certificate.sh ildg-gateway.example.net ildg-gateway.example.org
    ```

-5. Edit `nginx/conf/app.conf`
+8. Edit `nginx/conf/app.conf`

    1. Replace `uklft-dg.swan.ac.uk`, `uklft-dg.swansea.ac.uk`, and `uklft-dg.abertawe.ac.uk`
       with the hostname of the gateway server.
    2. Replace `lattice-storage-park.swansea.ac.uk` with the hostname of the storage server.

-6. Restart the server
+9. Restart the server

    ```
    podman compose restart
    ```

-6. Edit your `crontab`
+10. Edit your `crontab`

     1. Start the server with `podman compose up -d` on each boot

     2. Renew the SSL certificate with `podman compose run --rm certbot renew` every month.

     In each case,
     this needs to run in the `gateway` directory.